Automattic/wp-calypso/client/lib/mixins/searchable/README.md

 Searchable
 ==========

+## Deprecation Notice: mixins are deprecated!
+Please try to find an alternative way to accomplish the same goal

 `searchable` is a mixin that adds a text-based `search` method to filter a collection module.

 Pass the collections prototype into Searchable, along with an object to specify which nodes on each list-item should be searchable.
 The `search` method will do an initial `get()` on the collection, so make sure the collection supports a `get()` that will return an array of all items contained in the collection.